Hamuniverse banner

 (Repeat that title 6 times without stopping!)

-Editors note: See latest updates at bottom of page for more info.
+Editors note: See latest updates and input at

 "These plans for this version of the EDZ for 6 Meters came from the previous Webmaster of the NRRL, the counterpart of the ARRL in Norway, LA2PJ, for all to enjoy and our many thanks and best wishes go out to him.
 This is a very inexpensive and easy antenna to build and has been used for many years in Europe by 6 Meter operators with great success!"......N4UJW